Essential Recruiting Tips for Small Care Providers

 Recruiting Tips 1: How to Advertise

-Your advert is the foundation of your recruitment campaign, but often receives less time and attention that it deserves.
 It’s time to make job advertising your personal battleground, because advertising is where you can win.

-Jobseekers don’t have time to read every advert
+Jobseekers don’t read your job advert

-- Working hours and salary.
+- The working hours and salary.

 Bring your job to life